Bahri81/Telco_Churn_MLOps_Project/README.md

 To maintain strict methodological honesty and prevent data leakage, I carefully locked all preprocessing pipelines within the training cross-validation loops.

-Experimentation & Realistic Financial Simulation ($34k Net Profit)
+Experimentation & Realistic Financial Simulation ($170k+ Projected Annual Profit)

 I evaluated multiple classifiers and utilized PyCaret's optimization frameworks.
 Instead of stopping at standard metrics like F1-Score, I translated the model's performance into a real-world Financial Simulation.
-By calculating the promotion costs (for false alarms) versus the revenue saved from correctly persuaded customers (assuming a realistic 20% campaign conversion rate), this model is projected to return a net profit of $34,104 USD to the company on the test cohort.
+By calculating the promotion costs (for false alarms) versus the revenue saved from correctly persuaded customers (assuming a realistic 20% campaign conversion rate and dynamically utilizing each customer's actual Monthly Charges rather than a flat average), this model yields a net profit of ~$34,000 USD on the 20% test cohort alone.
+When scaled to the entire customer base (7,000+ customers), the projected annual business impact exceeds $170,000 USD.

 Probability Threshold Optimization